Blog

 Security controls

-BILL Spend & Expense is free to use with the BILL Divvy Corporate Card (issued by Cross River Bank, member FDIC).
+BILL Spend & Expense is free to use with the BILL Divvy Card powered by Visa* (issued by Cross River Bank, member FDIC).
 Each employee has their own card and login, making it easy to see who spent what and providing automatic audit trails for expenses.

 You can also create instant virtual cards with a one-time use or limited monthly funding, minimizing your risk in case the number is ever compromised.